DomniciDaniela/aggregator_tests/README.md

 ~ WebApp Test Environment -> environment for the web aggragator url

-~ IsDevEnvironment (Y/N) -> If you want to run on dev environment set the flag Y otherwise N
+~ IsDevEnvironment (Y/N) -> If you want to run on dev environment set the flag to Y otherwise N

 ~ Soap Dev Environment -> the SOAP POST request endpoint (e.g.: http://e1a-eswls-devd-01.es-dte.co.uk:7012/ibisservice/ibisservice)